zhangchl007/MCW-App-modernization/HOL/Hands-on lab step-by-step - App modernization.md

     d.  **MobileRedirectUri**: Insert the Redirect URI value from the Azure AD for the Contoso Insurance Mobile app (e.g., <http://contosoinsurance.mobile.client>)

     e.  **WebApiAppId**: Insert the App URI ID for the Contoso Insurance Web API from Azure AD (e.g., https://\<YOUR-TENANT\>.onmicrosoft.com/e701e991-0aeb-4f91-9a12-5168bb310f72).
-This can be found on the properties blade for the Web API app in Azure AD.
+This can be found on the properties blade for the Web API app in Azure AD

     f.  **WebApiReplyUrl**: Insert the Reply URL value from Azure AD for the Contoso Insurance Web API (e.g., <https://contosoinsuranceapi.azurewebsites.net>)